-Farm to CACFP aims to connect participants to nutrition education, Virginia grown foods, and gardening opportunities.
-Through these activities, CACFP participants learn about Virginia agriculture while building their knowledge and interest in healthy foods.
+Virginia’s Farm to CACFP initiative connects participants to nutrition education, Virginia grown foods, and gardening opportunities.
+Through these activities, CACFP participants learn about Virginia agriculture while building their knowledge of and interest in healthy foods.

 Here are a few activity ideas.
 If you have activities that are not listed below, please share them with us!

 - Taste test with local and/or seasonal foods. (different varieties of apples, different colored carrots, etc.)

 - Add a local food item or dish to your menu.

 - Cooking or food preparation demonstrations.

 - A farmer or gardener visits your center.

 - Connect with a community garden for field trips or collaboration.

 Click here to download a helpful chart of what’s in season in Virginia throughout the year.